liquity/dev/docs/sdk/lib-base.trove.netdebt.md

 ## Trove.netDebt property

-Amount of LUSD that must be repaid to close this Trove.
+Amount of 1USD that must be repaid to close this Trove.

 <b>Signature:</b>